Over a Decade of Social Opinion Mining: A Systematic Review: Review Analysis

-A total of 6 studies \cite{Bhattacharya2017, Baecchi2016, Ou2014, Ragavi2014, YanG2014, Lek2013} adopted a probabilistic approach to perform a form of social opinion mining.
-In particular, \cite{Ou2014} propose a novel probabilistic model in the Content and Link Unsupervised Sentiment Model (CLUSM), where the focus is on microblog sentiment classification incorporating link information, namely behaviour, same user and friend.
+A total of 6 studies \cite{Bhattacharya2017, Baecchi2016, Ou2014, Ragavi2014, YanG2014, Lek2013} adopted a probabilistic approach to perform a form of SOM.
+In particular, \cite{Ou2014} propose a novel probabilistic model in the Content and Link Unsupervised Sentiment Model, where the focus is on microblog sentiment classification incorporating link information, namely behaviour, same user and friend.